Skip to main content

 Jinja expressions on computed inputs and global computed inputs

-Jinja expressions can be used to calculate the computed-inputs and global-computed-inputs of Plugins, as per the example below:
+Jinja expressions can be used to calculate the computed-inputs and global-computed-inputs of Plugins, as in the example below:

 kind: plugin